itfarrier/itfarrier.github.io/src/pages/blog/2014-04-29-linux-kak-osnovnaia-sistiema/index.en.md

 ---
+date: 2014-04-29 08:58:09
 title: 'Linux as main OS'
-date: 2014-04-29 08:58:09
-categories:
-  - IT
-tags:
-  - Linux
-  - Debian
-  - open source
-  - ОС
 ---

 Almost half a year I completely switched to the Linux.